History of Latvia

 The guided excursion to Art Nouveau district and Riga Old Town is the best choice for those who would like to visit the most important historical places of Riga and see the largest collection of Art Nouveau buildings in Europe..

-Impress your friends with sophisticated cocktails served at your next home party.
+Impress your friends with sophisticated knowledge and skills to mix and serve world-famous cocktails.
 Check out the cocktail workshop where you will be trained to prepare the most popular cocktails by professional bar tenders..

 Enjoy summer bobsleigh with speed, fast curves and a total adrenaline rush.
 A thrilling ride with a summer bob will be one of the best moments of your life..